Use Copy Paste Manager faster

 1. Open Preferences → Appearance.

-2. Choose theme, opacity, popup behavior, and controls.
+2. Choose theme, opacity, position behavior, and control style.

 Tips